syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 ![Tooltip alignment support in WinUI Chart](Interactive-Features_images/Interactive-Features_img4.png)

-N> By default the horizontal alignment is center for the tooltip.
+N> By default, the horizontal alignment is center for the tooltip.

 **VerticalAlignment**